delpozzo/videopoker-arduboy/README.md

 - **A Button** - Hold / Unhold card.
 - **B Button** - Deal / Draw.
 - **Left + Right** - Pause menu (press Left and Right at the same time).

+To upload a new game, hold Up while powering on your Arduboy to enter flashlight mode.

 ### Gameplay